piyushkchaudhari/CAPSTONE-PROJECT-CLASSIFICATION-Mobile-Price-Range-Prediction-/README.md

 # About dataset :
 This dataset has 2000 rows and 21 columns.
 This dataset of 21 columns has 0 values ​​in 2 columns.
 I want to replace the 0 values ​​with the mean of the same column.
 There are no null values ​​and duplicate values ​​in this dataset.
 The target column of this dataset has four classes.

+## Library Used
+- Pandas : For loading the dataset and performing data wrangling
+- NumPy : For performing data wrangling and math operation
+- Matplotlib: For data visualization.
+- Seaborn: For data visualization.
+- Missingno : For Num Values visualization.
+- Sklearn: For Machine Learning Models.
+- Statsmodels: For variance inflation factor

 # In this project :
 1. Introduction
 2. Exploratory Data Analysis.